 - 1 teaspoon vanilla

-- Preheat oven to 350 and grease a 9x13 baking sheet with nonstick cooking spray.
+- Preheat the oven to 350 and grease a 9x13x2 baking sheet with nonstick cooking spray.

-- Using a mixer, add butter and sugar and beat well, for around 3 minutes, until butter is light and fluffy.
+- Using a hand mixer, add softened butter and white sugar and beat well, for around 3 minutes, until butter is light and fluffy.

-- Add mashed bananas to the same mixture and combine again.
+- Add mashed ripe bananas to the same mixture and combine again.

-- Dump in flour mixture and beat all ingredients just until mixed in.
+- Dump in dry flour ingredients and beat all ingredients just until mixed (do not over mix).

 - Pour banana bar batter into prepared pan and bake for 25-30 minutes or until toothpick stuck in the center comes out clean.

-- Let bars cool completely before frosting or the frosting will melt.
+- Let Banana bars cool completely before frosting or the whipped cream cheese frosting will melt.

-- To frost, use pre-made cream cheese frosting.
-You can easily use a piping bag and frosting tip to really dress up the top layer or simply spread on with a spatula.
+- To decorate with frosting, its super easy to use pre-made cream cheese frosting.
+Use a piping bag and 1M frosting tip to really dress up the top layer or if short on time, simply spread frosting on with a spatula.

-OPTIONAL TOPPING: Top with walnuts pieces of fresh cut up bananas right before serving.
+- Optional topping for Banana Bars: Top cream cheese frosting with walnuts pieces or slices of fresh cut-up bananas right before serving.